-The M.F.A. in Drama and Theatre for Youth and Communities program admits four candidates each year from an intensely competitive group of applicants.
+The M.F.A. in Theatre with a specialization in drama and theatre for youth and communities program admits four candidates each year from an intensely competitive group of applicants.
 The degree is a three-year, 60 credit hour program that is considered a terminal degree for related fields of study.

 Sample Program of Study and Curriculum